Psychology Thesis Guidelines: Fall 2013 – Summer 2014

 The official master copy for submission is prepared.
 For more details on the actual preparation, please see the university Thesis and Dissertation Office’s Guidelines mentioned above.
 Submission and completion deadlines are announced in advance on the Thesis and Dissertation Office’s web site (http://www.csulb.edu/library/guide/serv/).

 After your thesis has been prepared on the 20 lb. copy paper (place it in a box), take it to your Thesis Committee and have them sign the Approval Signature page with a medium black felt-tip pen (black ball-point may be used, but it might not render a thick enough line – use the felt-tip if at all possible), if not already signed – you may borrow a pen from my office or my mailbox (please be sure to return it!).
 (They are not to date their signatures!)
-It is suggested that you have two signature sheets signed, so that you have a back-up, just in case.
+It is suggested that you have two or three signature sheets signed, so that you have a back-up, just in case.

-Before you submit your thesis to the University Thesis Office, you will need to register via the “Author Login” procedure on the Thesis Office’s web site.
+Before you submit your thesis to the University Thesis Office, you will need to register via the “Author Login” procedure on the Thesis and Dissertation Office’s web site.
 Be sure to register once you know for sure which thesis deadline you will be meeting.
 This is good for only one term, so please do not complete it until you know for sure you’ll be meeting that deadline.
 You must be registered before you will be allowed to submit your thesis.

 Then, take the entire thesis (in the paper box – this protects it) to the Thesis and Dissertation Office before the Submission Deadline.
 Please refer to the Thesis Reviewer’s web site regarding submission periods and deadlines.